syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/macos-testing-status/system-source/01_collecting-native-logs.md

 This is a wrapper around the OS command line "log stream" command that can provide a live log stream feed.
-Unlike in the case of `darwin-oslog()` the live stream can contain non-persistent log events too, so take care, there might be a huge number of log events every second that could put an unusual load on the device running syslog-ng with this source.
+Unlike in the case of `darwin-oslog()` the live stream can contain non-persistent log events too, so take care, there might be a huge number of log events every second that could put an unusual load on the device running {{ site.product.short_name }} with this source.
 Unfortunately, there's no public API to get the same programmatically, so this one is implemented using a program() source.